feasibleone/blong/docs/blong/docs/patterns/configuration.md

 ## Environments and use cases

-There are some established names for some environments and use cases:
+The configuration is usually split in several parts, which are activated based on the environment and the use case.
+There are some established names for some of the activations:

-- `default`: the base configuration valid for all cases
+- `default`: the base configuration, active for all cases
-- `dev`: the development environment
+- `dev`: active in the development environment
-- `prod`: the user acceptance test and production environments
+- `prod`: active in the user acceptance test and production environments
 - `test`: active during automated tests
 - `db`: active during database creation
+- `realm`: active when focusing the development on a single realm

 ## Source code configuration